jesbu1/openpi/README.md

 # Instructions for Training Pi-0 on BRIDGE with PEEK:
-First follow the repo install instructions.
-Setup UV in a virtual environment in this repo before uv installing things.
-Make sure conda is deactivated!!!!!
+We detail basic instructions below, and the original Pi-0 README is below this section.
-#### Basic Install:
+## Basic Install:

 ```bash
 uv venv